sourcegraph/customer-training/trainings/sourcegraph-101/talk-track.md

 This will allow you to build your own queries beyond what's suggested by dynamic filters.

+### Type filters

+Very briefly—we'll cover this in more detail in Sourcegraph 102—I want to cover our `type:` filter.
+You can see here on the top left we have "find a symbol", "search commit messages", and "search diffs".
+I want to very briefly show how those work.

+So, with my  `new auth provider` search here, if I click "find a symbol", it will append `type:symbol`.

+*Do this.*

+You can see that I'm now seeing functions, variables, etc. that match this pattern—so if I'm looking for a specific symbol, this is how I'd do that!

+Now, if I wanted to search the history of the code—say I want to go beyond the history for the file, because the code has moved between files—I can use this `type:diff` filter.
+So if I search for `new auth provider repo:sourcegraph/sourcegraph$ type:diff`, I can now see every time that code was changed in the codebase, no matter where in the repo it was.

+*Run the search.*

+Finally, I want to highlight how you can search commit messages.
+Say that I'm a new Sourcegraph dev and I want to look for info about `gitserver`, one of our app components.
+If I search for `gitserver repo:sourcegraph/sourcegraph$ type: commit`, I'm now able to look at all the commit messages where we talk about gitserver!

+*Run the search.*

+We'll dive more into how to use these type filters in Sourcegraph 102, but I wanted to call your attention to them!

 ### Conclusion

 With our query filters, you can narrow things down to find just the content you need, based on the results that Sourcegraph is returning!